Patience (TV series)

-Patience is a British–Belgian detective drama television series starring Laura Fraser as Detective Inspector Bea Metcalf, and Ella Maisy Purvis as autistic police archivist Patience Evans.
-The series is set in York, England, but most of the filming took place in Belgium.
-It is adapted from the Franco-Belgian television series Astrid et Raphaëlle.
+Patience is a British–Belgian detective drama television series starring Ella Maisy Purvis as autistic police archivist Patience Evans, with Laura Fraser (series 1) and Jessica Hynes (series 2) as police detective inspectors.
+The series is set in York, England, and is adapted from the Franco-Belgian television series Astrid et Raphaëlle (a.k.a Bright Minds).

 The series premiered in the United Kingdom on Channel 4 on 8 January 2025.
-Filming on a second series, with eight episodes, took place in May 2025.
+A second series, with eight episodes, premiered on 7 January 2026.
+A third series is in production.

 Premise

-A detective forms an alliance with a brilliant, self-taught criminologist who has been working in the criminal records department of the City of York police and is autistic.
+A detective inspector (DI) forms an alliance with a brilliant, self-taught, autistic archivist who has been working in the criminal records department of the City of York police.